canonical/ubuntu-core-docs/docs/reference/system-requirements.md

 For specific platforms, see our list of [Ubuntu certified devices](https://ubuntu.com/certified/iot).

 Pre-built testing images are also available for a range of devices.
-See [Supported testing platforms](/reference/testing-platforms) for further details.
+See {ref}`Supported testing platforms <reference-testing-platforms>` for further details.

 [Get in touch](https://ubuntu.com/core/contact-us?product=core-overview) to discuss more constrained or specific requirements.